TayDa64/Liku-AI/chess_review.md

 # Chess Game Analysis and Review

-This document provides an analysis of two chess games played between AI opponents and offers suggestions for improvement.
+This document provides an analysis of three chess games played between AI opponents and offers suggestions for improvement.

 ---